saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![On the Azure Database Migration Service blade, +New Migration Project is highlighted in the toolbar.](media/dms-add-new-migration-project.png "Azure Database Migration Service New Project")

-   >**Note**: If you are completing this lab over multiple days, you will need to start the DMS Service prior to creating a migration project.
+   >**Note**: If you are completing this lab over multiple days, you will need to start the DMS Service before creating a migration project.

 3. On the New migration project blade, enter the following: